What to Do in Houston

 Have a picnic in Tranquillity Park (downtown, bounded by Smith, Walker, Bagby and Rusk sts.), then work off some calories on a “moon walk” across the park's grounds, which feature depressions and mounds that resemble the lunar surface.
 Snap a photo or two of the signature 32-level fountain and the five rocket-like towers that rise from it.

-Take yourself out to the ballgame at a treasured destination, Minute Maid Park (501 Crawford St.) and root, root, root for the home team, the MLB's Houston Astros.
+Take yourself out to the ballgame at Minute Maid Park (501 Crawford St.) and root, root, root for the home team, the MLB's Houston Astros.
 Even if you can't catch a game, a guided tour of this state-of-the-art, retractable-roofed stadium is a must.

 Basketball fans can score tickets to watch the NBA's Houston Rockets throw down reverse dunks at Toyota Center (1510 Polk St.), a 750,000-square-foot, LEED-certified arena spanning six blocks in the heart of downtown.

-Let a seasoned guide sprinkle a savory blend of education and entertainment on your Houston experience during a walking, bus or van tour of the downtown area.
+Let a seasoned guide educate and entertain you on a walking, bus or van tour of the downtown area.
 Houston Historical Tours usually depart from City Hall (901 Bagby St.) and offer a variety of themed excursions highlighting the city's stadiums, parks, historic buildings, observation decks, underground tunnels and art displays.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.